 It’s ultimately from Latin enarrare, to recount or describe fully, whose root has bequeathed us narrate and its relatives.
 Classical Latin scholars attached the negative prefix in- to make the adjective inenarrabilis for something that’s inexpressible or which defies description.
 In the fifteenth century, the adjective inenarrable based on this arrived in English via French.

-More prosaically, some authors have borrowed it to demonstrate the breadth of their vocabularies or to empurple their prose:
+More prosaically, some authors have borrowed it to demonstrate the breadth of their vocabularies or to empurple their prose, in this case as a sarcastic counterpoint to the inarticulate character in question:

 A long draught of the corrosive nectar, to be savoured with the inenarrable contentment which the divine fruit of such a pilgrimage deserved, washed gratifyingly around Mr Uniatz’s atrophied taste buds, flowed past his tonsils like Elysian vitriol, and swilled into his stomach with the comforting tang of boiling acid.
 He liked it.